-Sitting at 1000 feet above the Sonoma Valley, the Chuy Vineyard was planted in 1964 by legendary viticulturalist Jesus "Chuy" Ordaz.
+Sitting at 1000 feet above the Sonoma Valley, the Chuy Vineyard was planted in 1964 by legendary viticulturist Jesus "Chuy" Ordaz.
 Situated on a band of rocky, low nutrient soils with little to no water.
 The dry-farmed, head-trained Wente clone vines are known for tiny grape yields derived from "chicks & hens" (irregular clusters).
-Farming grapes here is difficult but the rewards are the long-lived, soil-driven wines that ensue.
+Farming grapes here is difficult but the rewards are the long-lived, soil-driven wines that endure.

 bosc pear, hazelnut, mustard seed